Rowing

 Equipment

-• Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards).
+• Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards, adding padding to a protective helmet).

 • Shell inspected before each outing (for example, check for holes, cracks, loose hardware).